geceo/raspi-temperature/README.md

 # Limitations

-**/!\ This is a quick and dirty project which only purpose is to get measurement for my personal use.
+**This is a quick and dirty project which only purpose is to get measurement for my personal use.
 It's probably dirty, full of bugs and vulnerabilities.
-Feel free to fix ! /!\**
+Feel free to fix !**

 Currently: